 To make the Chinese New Year 2015 Year of Sheep Craft –

 - Cut one Red craft stick in half using a scissor.
 Adult Supervision is required.

-- On the longer Craft stick place double sided tape dots as shown in picture
+- On the longer Craft stick place double-sided tape dots as shown in the picture

-- Cut out Horn shapes using sticky backed foam sheet.
+- Cut out Horn shapes using a sticky-backed foam sheet.

 - Stick them on the top to form horns.
 At this point, the sheep symbol is ready.

 - Cut a U-shaped face for the goat using sticky back Yellow foam again.

 - Cut out ears and paste them together

 - Stick the googly Eyes – We used sticky back tape again.
 But you can use Glue or even a heat glue gun.

 - Using a marker draw designs on the horns and draw the nose